CharlieBurton10/waggytaillodge/README.md

-# PROJECT NAME TO GO HERE
+# Waggy Tail Lodge

-👩🏻‍💻 View an example of this section [here](https://github.com/kera-cudmore/Bully-Book-Club#bully-book-club-website)
+👩🏻‍💻 View an example of this section [here](https://github.com/.......

-Add a Blurb about the site here, what does it do, why did you build it?
+Waggy Tail Lodge was created for a Dog Day and Boarding facility in Somerset, that currently only had a Facebook page and are looking to expand their online presents.

 Add an image of the finished site here.
 I like to use [amiresponsive](https://ui.dev/amiresponsive) to get an image of my site on all device sizes, and amiresponsive allows you to click links on the page and scroll, so each device can show a different element of your site.